I have sprained my ankle – what should I do next?

 The deltoid ligament can sustain damage through excessive movement in the opposite direction (see Image 4).
 However due to the anatomy of the ankle, we generally have much less eversion range of movement.
 The position of the fibula relative to the ankle prevents excessive eversion and so the deltoid ligament is injured less frequently.

-Extrinsic factors for ankle injury can include poor quality training surfaces, ill fitting footwear or inappropriate training drills/intensity when the player is unprepared.
+Extrinsic factors for ankle injury can include poor-quality training surfaces, ill-fitting footwear, or inappropriate training drills/intensity when the player is unprepared.
 A case could also be made to suggest that too much grip on the sole of football boots may increase the likelihood of rolling over on the ankle by allowing less leeway when trying to change direction at speed.

 Willems et al (2005) found that lower overall cardiovascular fitness levels and slower running speed were recorded in men who sustained ankle sprains.
-Other factors identified included deficits in balance, decreased dorsiflexion range of movement and decreased strength and reaction time in the muscles around the foot and ankle.
+Other factors identified included deficits in balance, decreased dorsiflexion range of movement, and decreased strength and reaction time in the muscles around the foot and ankle.
 These factors are particularly important in GAA games given the pressure placed on the ankle joint.

 If you suffer an injury to your ankle you should initially follow the RICE protocol.
 You will need to Rest from any activity which aggravates the pain in your ankle.
 Ice the affected area as soon as possible after the incident.
-Apply the ice wrapped in a damp towel and keep it in contact with the ankle for 15-20minutes.
+Apply the ice wrapped in a damp towel and keep it in contact with the ankle for 15-20 minutes.
 Placing a Compression bandage around the ankle may also help to support the joint in the acute stages.
 Elevating the foot as often as possible will serve to control some of the swelling that can occur after an ankle sprain.
-Following these steps will help reduce your pain and swelling and speeding up the recovery process.
+Following these steps will help reduce your pain and swelling and speed up the recovery process.

 This type of injury mechanism also has the potential to result in a fracture to one of the bones in the foot or ankle.
 If you are unable to walk for four steps and have significant swelling or severe pain on either side of the ankle joint you should seek treatment in an emergency department in order to have an X-Ray carried out.